radiovisual/ckeditor-metadata/readme.md

 ## Customization

-I wont be accepting pull requests on this project because it's just too specialized, and I don't work with CKEditor enough (nor am I a fan) to justify spending much time on this plugin.
+I wont be accepting opinionated pull requests on this project because it's just too specialized, and I don't work with CKEditor enough (nor am I a fan) to justify spending much time on this plugin.
 With that said, it would be really easy to customize this plugin to be more universal, allowing you to add metadata on any element, of any type.
 So you can treat this project like a boilerplate to get you started on your own metadata plugin.
 To do so, simply fork this project, then